uwdb/DeepEverest/README.md

 The top-k results in `top_k`.
 Inspect them to investigate and understand the group of neurons' functionality by tying that functionality to the input examples in the dataset.

 ## Running the example notebook
-You can run `example.ipynb` to walk through the functionality that DeepEverest provides. `old-examples` also contains a few more examples for an old version of DeepEverest with some other useful interpretation techniques adapted from other projects (e.g., pixel-level attribution), which probably only works with Tensorflow 1.x.
+You can run `example.ipynb` to walk through the functionality that DeepEverest provides. `old-examples/` also contains a few more examples for an old version of DeepEverest with some other useful interpretation techniques adapted from other projects (e.g., pixel-level attribution), which probably only works with Tensorflow 1.x.